PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 This code appends an SVG `<circle>` with a `class="planet"` attribute to the orbital plane, and binds it (using `datum()`) to the object in `app.current.planet`, from where the diameter is obtained via the `diameterKm` property.
 The radius of the circle is a scaled version of the planet’s radius.
 The radius is also used to set a negative value for the planet’s `cx` coordinate, moving it to the left of the plane’s origin, which allows a small part (`dim.margin.planet`) of the planet to be displayed.
 An additional margin (`dim.margin.left`) is added to include some space between the planet and the first moon.
 If you open the page in a browser now, you should see a slightly curved black margin on the left, which is the visible part of the planet.

-The function also sets the planet’s color to `app.current.color`, which is currently `'black'`, but we will change this in another step.
+The function also sets the planet’s color to `app.current.color`, which is currently `'black'`, but we will change this in another function.

 Since the page will show a specific planet, the page’s title should display its name, which is obtained from the data file.
 Edit the `<h1>` header in `index.html` as shown below and add a `<span>` placeholder element with a corresponding ID in the HTML: